alinxie/databricks-cli/README.rst

 For jobs, that means creating or updating job configurations, and for notebooks or directories in the workspace, that means importing them from a local location (Other sources of notebooks are WIP).

-At stack deploy time, a "status" JSON file for the deployment is saved locally as ``~/databricks/stack/beta/<stack-name>.json`` (Subject to change).
+At stack deploy time, a "status" JSON file for the deployment is by default saved in the same directory as the stack configuration template with the name, adding ``deployed`` right before the ``.json`` extension:
+``/path/to/config.deployed.json`` (Subject to change).
 If you would like to specify another place you want the file stored, you can use the ``-s`` option to specify a path.
+Note that the default stack file will also be stored

 To overwrite existing notebooks at the target path, the --overwrite flag ``-o`` must be added.

 .. code::

-    $ databricks stack deploy /path/to/config.json -s /path/to/status.json -o
+    $ databricks stack deploy -s /path/to/status.json --overwrite /path/to/config.json
     Deploying stack at: /path/to/config.json
     Deploying stack <stack-name>

     Deploying resource
     ...
-    Storing deploy status metadata to ~/databricks/stack/beta/<stack-name>.json
+    Storing deploy status metadata to /path/to/config.deployed.json
-    Storing deploy status metadata to result.json
+    Storing deploy status metadata to /path/to/status/json

+If a deploy of a single resource fails during deployment, the whole deployment halts.
+Note that stack deployment is **not atomic**.
+You may need to clean leaked resources on failure of deployment.

 Downloading a Stack
 ^^^^^^^^^^^^^^^^^^^